Bags of Opportunity

 Across the country we have been able to help others to improve the quality of Scotland’s environment.
 Donations have directly funded our community projects work, Bee Diverse, It’s Your Neighbourhood, Young Reporters Scotland, and some of our professional learning courses for teachers and educators.

-Here’s why three very different retailers chose to donate their bag charge proceeds to support our work:
+Here’s why some very different retailers chose to donate their bag charge proceeds to support our work:

-A £160 donation was made in 2015 by Mint Velvet.
-The proceeds of their customers 5p single use carrier bag charge were used to support our charitable activities which aim to make Scotland cleaner, greener and more sustainable.
+Following a donation made in 2015/16 by Mint Velvet, a second donation of £325.16 was made in 2016/17.
+The proceeds of customers 5p single use carrier bag charge were used to support our charitable activities which aim to make Scotland cleaner, greener and more sustainable.